Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Introduction

 We assume that the drift, diffusion, and the cost functions $b,\sigma$ and $c$ are not known.
-By observing the state process $X(t)$ and the cost realizations $c(X(t),u(t))$, we try to learn a control policy.
+By observing the state process $X(t)$ and the cost realizations $c(X(t),u(t))$, we try to learn the Q values of a finite Markov decision process (MDP), which will be shown to well approximate the original problem.
 Furthermore, we keep track of the state and the cost processes via sampling the time and discretizing $\mathds{X}$ and $\mathds{U}$ spaces.
 To this end, we fix a sampling interval $h>0$, and finite subsets $\mathds{X}_h\subset \mathds{X}$, $\mathds{U}_h\subset \mathds{U}$.
 We put the $h$ dependence on the finite spaces to recover the cases where the space discretization rate depends on the time discretization rate.
 We also define the mapping $\phi_\mathds{X}:\mathds{X}\to\mathds{X}_h$, to map the original value of the state variables to the discrete set $\mathds{X}_h$, e.g. a natural choice would be a nearest neighbour map.

-For the exploration phase, we use a randomized piecewise constant control process, such that at $i\times h$, for $i=0,1,\dots$, we choose some $\hat{u}\in\mathds{U}_h$ randomly and apply it for the time interval $[i\times h,(i+1)\times h)$.
-Hence, the resulting exploration process $\hat{u}(t)$ is a piecewise constant process.
-We note that, to make sure the exploration of all possible action values, the random selection of $\hat{u}\in\mathds{U}_h$ should put a positive probability to every element of $\mathds{U}_h$.
-The distribution on the random selection of the action will clearly affect the speed of the exploration.
-However, we will not focus on the role of the exploration control on the learning speed.
-The only assumption we will have on the exploration process for the algorithm to converge is to visit every element of $\mathds{U}_h$ with a positive probability.